qhtjrmin/GPrimer/README.md

 1011-960    GGAGCTGTCTCGTCTTATGCA+TGGTCATCCCCACAAAAGCT+1011+205+389 7.270344257354736
 ```

-The second columns represents ‘f.P+r.P+sid+f.pos+r.pos’.
+The first column represents common target sidset of the primer pair (forward primer and reverser primer) in second column.
+The second column represents ‘f.P+r.P+sid+f.pos+r.pos’.
 The f.P is forward primer and r.P is reverse primer.
 The sid means the target sequence id of f.P and r.P.
 The f.pos and r.pos are the target position of f.P and r.P in the sid.
-The first column is the common target sidset of the f.P and r.P.
-The last column represents penalty score of the primer pair (f.P and r.P) and primer pairs with low scores have high rank for the corresponding target sequence.
-Thus, users can identify top-1 or top-n primer pairs for the target sequences.
+The last column represents penalty score of the primer pair (f.P and r.P).
+Here, primer pairs with low scores have high rank for the corresponding target sequence.
+Thus, you can identify top-1 or top-n primer pairs for the target sequences.